beccacauthorn/beccacauthorn.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Boston-based Data Scientist
+subtitle: Becca Cauthorn
 ---

-My name is Becca Cauthorn.
-I am a data-scientist with a passion for working in the non-profit industry.
+I am a Boston-based data scientist with a passion for working in the non-profit industry.

 Interests:
-- Utilizing data science to solve pressing social challenges
+- Utilizing data science to solve social challenges
 - Learning about new technologies and how they can make life easier for people
 - Working with data and analysis in Python
 - Data wrangling and creating data visualizations and dashboards